 Bank fees can quietly drain your account over time.
 The average American pays over $300 a year in bank fees.
+Understanding why banks charge these fees in the first place makes it far easier to avoid them.
 The good news?
 Most of these fees are completely avoidable with a little knowledge and planning.

 Avoid Monthly Maintenance Fees